-- your landlord might give you a new agreement for a further fixed-term, or
+- give you a new agreement for a further fixed-term

-- your tenancy will automatically continue on the same basis as before but will roll from month to month or week to week rather than being for a set period.
+- allow your tenancy to automatically continue by rolling on from roll from month to month or week to week

 Give the landlord written notice if you want to leave at the end of the fixed-term.
 Your tenancy agreement may say you have to do this.

-There are different rules if you are a lodger.
+Different rules apply if you are a lodger.